 Staff

 We also have an extensive number of peripatetic staff working within the department providing students with individual instrumental lessons.
 Students can choose from 20 minute or 30 minute lessons on a wide range of instruments.
-Further information is available on request.
+Further information is available by clicking this link

 Links